OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaToonMaterial.md

         default: 1.0

-        <p class=jekyll-theme-minimal scene-class-attr-comment">the intensity for the indirect reflections of the toon specular model</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">the intensity for the indirect reflections of the toon specular model</p>

     <h3>toon_specular_indirect_reflections_roughness</h3>